-Subjects considered an adult according to local regulations at the time of signing informed consent may participate in this study.
-Subjects will be randomized in a 2:1 ratio to receive ASP2215 or salvage chemotherapy.
-Subjects will enter the screening period up to 14 days prior to the start of treatment.
-Prior to randomization, a salvage chemotherapy regimen will be pre-selected for each subject; options will include low-dose cytarabine (LoDAC), azacitidine, mitoxantrone, etoposide, and intermediate-dose cytarabine (MEC), or fludarabine, cytarabine, and granulocyte colony-stimulating factor (G-CSF) with idarubicin (FLAG-IDA).
+Participants considered an adult according to local regulations at the time of signing informed consent may participate in this study.
+Participants will be randomized in a 2:1 ratio to receive ASP2215 or salvage chemotherapy.
+Participants will enter the screening period up to 14 days prior to the start of treatment.
+Prior to randomization, a salvage chemotherapy regimen will be pre-selected for each participant; options will include low-dose cytarabine (LoDAC), azacitidine, mitoxantrone, etoposide, and intermediate-dose cytarabine (MEC), or fludarabine, cytarabine, and granulocyte colony-stimulating factor (G-CSF) with idarubicin (FLAG-IDA).
 The randomization will be stratified by response to first-line therapy and pre-selected salvage chemotherapy.
-Subjects will be administered treatment over continuous 28-day cycles.
+Participants will be administered treatment over continuous 28-day cycles.

-After treatment discontinuation, subjects will have an end-of-treatment visit within 7 days after treatment discontinuation, followed by a 30-day follow-up for safety, in which a telephone contact with the subject is sufficient unless any assessment must be repeated for resolution of treatment-related AEs.
-After that, long term follow-up will be done every 3 months up to 3 years from the 30 day follow-up.
+After treatment discontinuation, participants will have a pre-hematopoietic stem cell transplant (HSCT)/end-of-treatment visit within 7 days after treatment discontinuation, followed by a 30-day follow-up for safety, in which a telephone contact with the participant is sufficient unless any assessment must be repeated for resolution of treatment-related adverse events (AEs).
+After that, long term follow-up will be done every 3 months up to 3 years from the participant's end-of-treatment visit.

 Open to people ages 18 years and up